 - …complete and report at least 8 approved advanced training hours

 - …report your hours on-line as directed in the training class

 Texas Master Naturalist trainees must pass a background check and complete at least 40 hours of classroom training in the Texas Master Naturalist State Curriculum.
-In addition to the training class, to become an active, certified Texas Master Naturalist, the trainee must complete the initial certification requirements of at least 40 hours of approved volunteer service work and at least 8 hours of approved Advanced Training by December 31, 2019, and they must submit the required reports of their initial training, volunteer service, and training hours on-line in the Volunteer Management System.
-Completion of the training is not the end, but it is what, we hope, is the beginning of many volunteers hours with the Texas Master Naturalist program protecting and preserving the outdoors of Texas.
+In addition to the training class, to become an active, certified Texas Master Naturalist, the trainee must complete the initial certification requirements of at least 40 hours of approved volunteer service work and at least 8 hours of approved Advanced Training by December 31, 2020, and they must submit the required reports of their initial training, volunteer service, and training hours on-line in the Volunteer Management System.
+Completion of the training is not the end, but it is what, we hope, the beginning of many volunteers hours with the Texas Master Naturalist program protecting and preserving the outdoors of Texas.

 Texas Master Naturalist training is conducted by the Central Texas Chapter in the Spring of each year.
 If you are interested in becoming a Texas Master Naturalist and need additional information, you may call Rene Berkhoudt (435) 899-8173, Lynn Fleming (254) 760-4739, Mary Ann Everett (254) 773-9576, or Zoe Rascoe (254) 913-1013.

 The training application form required for registration is available from the selection below as an on-line form (the registration fee may be delivered or mailed to the address below) and as a version that you print, complete manually and mail or deliver the form and the registration fee to:Texas AgriLife ATTN: Texas Master Naturalist, Central Texas Chapter, John Atkins 1605 N Main St Belton, TX 76513